 For the peanut sauce

 - 2 tbsp oil (ideally peanut oil.
 Sunflower oil will do too.)

-- 1 thumb sized piece of ginger, peeled and grated
+- 1 piece thumb sized ginger (peeled and grated)

 - 2-3 cups of a variety of fresh or frozen vegetables (broccoli, carrots, cauliflower, etc.)